-MTSU's Department of Business Communication and Entrepreneurship is coordinating the university's events with the Wright Travel Chair in Entrepreneurship in the Jennings A. Jones College of Business, the College of Mass Communication, Department of Recording Industry and the MTSU School of Music.
+MTSU's Department of Business Communication and Entrepreneurship is coordinating the university's events with the Wright Travel Chair in Entrepreneurship in the Jennings A. Jones College of Business, the College of Media and Entertainment, Department of Recording Industry and the MTSU School of Music.
 The event, involving 100 countries and an estimated 10 million people, is an initiative to inspire young people to embrace innovation, imagination and creativity and to turn ideas into reality.

 A speech from nationally syndicated columnist Deroy Murdock, "Obama vs. Free Enterprise,"; on Friday, Nov.
 19, will cap five days of entrepreneurship education.
 Murdock's columns appear in The New York Post, The Boston Herald, The Washington Times, National Review, The Orange County Register and many other newspapers and magazines in the United States and abroad.
 His political commentary airs on ABC's "Nightline,"; "NBC Nightly News,"; CNN, Fox News Channel, MSNBC, PBS and other television news channels and radio outlets.

 Also speaking at Friday's event will be Sheilah Griggs, vice president of Point 3 Media and executive director of Ladies Who Launch, who has a diverse real-world background in public relations, media relations and marketing.

 Other events include local and national speakers as well as a viewing of the film "Ten9Eight,"; which will be shown in the Keathley University Center.
 "Ten9Eight"; tells the inspirational stories of several inner-city teens of differing races, religions and ethnicities, from Harlem to Compton and all points in between, as they compete in an annual business-plan competition run by the Network for Teaching Entrepreneurship.